quanterall/HaskellMaterials/basics/extras/testing.md

 spec :: Spec
 ```

-So let's look at some parts of the test suite of the `Qtility.Environment` module from `qtility`:

 ## Unit tests

 When we want to create a simple unit test, all we need to do is use the `describe`, `it` and